utils-bot/utils-bot-plus/TECHNICAL_WIKI.md

 ---

-This technical wiki provides complete documentation for understanding, developing, and maintaining Utils Bot v2.0.
+This technical wiki provides complete documentation for understanding, developing, and maintaining UtilsBot+.
 For basic usage, see the [Simple README](README_SIMPLE.md).